-I really enjoyed living in Shanghai for a month: this cosmopolitan city is vibrant and has tons to do.
+I really enjoyed living in Shanghai for a month: this vibrant cosmopolitan city has tons to do and has become one of my favorite cities in the world.
 Many of Shanghai’s hotspots cater to Chinese people and expats alike, making for an interesting international experience.
 Throughout my time in Shanghai, I met people from the US, England, Germany, Italy, France, Canada, New Zealand, and, of course, China.
 I was lucky enough to stay at an Air BnB on Fumin Road, right between the neighborhoods of Jing’an and the French Concession, two ideal areas for young expats.
-After exploring all corners of the city, I wanted to consolidate my experiences into a pleasant one-day itinerary for a visitor.
-I think this plan would work wonderfully for a Sunday, hence the title of the post.
+After exploring all corners of Shanghai, I wanted to consolidate my experiences into a pleasant one-day itinerary that breaks down the best things to see, do, and eat in this lively city.

 10 am – 12 pm: Rise and shine at Jing’an Temple.
 I had already visited quite a few temples in Japan before visiting Jing’an Temple, but I must say this temple is one of my favorites.
 Jing’an Temple was relocated to its current location in 1216 and is now nestled among Shanghai’s soaring skyscrapers, creating an interesting visual juxtaposition between the old and the new.
 The architecture of the temple is beautiful: I loved the contrast between the wooden structures and the glittering gold rooftops.
 The temple has many small halls where you’ll find different Buddhist deities, as seen below.
 I really loved the murals on the back side of the main hall.
 The picture below does not do the mural justice, but it includes intricately fashioned images of temples and Buddhist deities made of jade, a stone revered in Chinese culture.

 12 – 2 pm: Brunch, lunch, or munch in the French Concession.
 The French Concession is the area of the city that was ceded to the French government from 1849 to 1943.
 European-esque locales like this helped Shanghai earn the nickname “Paris of the East.”
-This trendy neighborhood is still an expat hub, and its tree-lined avenues, restaurants, and shops make for a great place to stroll on a Sunday – or any day, really.
+This trendy neighborhood is still an expat hub, and its tree-lined avenues, restaurants, and shops make for a great place for a stroll.
 Here are some options for brunch or lunch in the area:

 Fumin Road.
 The endlessly popular resto-bars on Fumin Road are always buzzing with expats – while here, you’ll probably overhear at least three Western languages.
 The outdoor seating at these venues is popular for both meals and drinks throughout the day.
 Check out these spots, which are all next to each other: Funkadeli, Chicken & Egg, and Cantina Agave.

 Julu Road.
 Julu Road is home to many restaurants, but Loonfung House stands out as a huge hit among locals.
 This popular restaurant dishes out some tasty Hong Kong-style Cantonese dim sum, which is often served as brunch.
 You’ll see the place start to fill up in the morning as people wait for a table, and then it’s pretty much packed from 11 am to the afternoon.
-For a Sunday, you may want to go early or make a reservation.
+I recommend you arrive early or make a reservation.

 Donghu Road.
 This cool little street connects some of the larger thoroughfares of the Concession, but it is not to be missed.
 Donghu offers a range of eating options, including Sichuan Citizen, which serves up specialties from Sichuan province; Gemma, a cozy Italian eatery; and Shanghai Brewery, a popular gastropub for craft beer lovers.